 The continued exclusion of some suburbs and communities through increasing job losses will be of significant concern.
-Places in our capital cities such as Cabramatta in Sydney, Broadmeadows in Melbourne and Elizabeth in Adelaide and our non-metropolitan centres (for example Raymond Terrace in Newcastle or the towns of Port Pirie and Whyalla in South Australia's north) will, if confronted by increasing job losses as a result of the current economic environment, be further pushed from the mainstream as disadvantage becomes more difficult to escape.
+Places in our capital cities such as Cabramatta in Sydney, Broadmeadows in Melbourne and Elizabeth in Adelaide and our nonmetropolitan centres (for example Raymond Terrace in Newcastle or the towns of Port Pirie and Whyalla in South Australia's north) will, if confronted by increasing job losses as a result of the current economic environment, be further pushed from the mainstream as disadvantage becomes more difficult to escape.
 There is a raft of academic and policy literature that points to the continued disadvantage of particular suburbs and localities.
-While these 'usual suspects' are often the target of well meaning policy initiatives, their position time and time again as the nations most deprived localities are testament to a string of failed policies.
+While these 'usual suspects' are often the target of well-meaning policy initiatives, their position time and time again as the nations most deprived localities are testament to a string of failed policies.
 For unemployed people living in these places, economic growth and progress at the national level may mean little if concentrated disadvantage means that their local communities get left further behind.

 For many of the already disadvantaged red alert suburbs in our nation's metropolitan cities, geographic proximity to both affluent inner city and aspiring outer suburban localities means concentrated disadvantage has the potential to breed a host of social problems as residents witness firsthand feelings of being left behind.
-The riots and anti-social behaviour that occurred in Sydney's Macquarie Fields in 2005 are a stark and extreme reminder of the issues that may beset neighbourhoods suffering extreme concentrations of disadvantage.

-However, while these extreme disturbances place these kinds of places in the public eye, it is the range of everyday impacts that may well be more disturbing.
-Increasing spatially concentrated disadvantage is associated with poorer health, lower residential satisfaction, higher crime rates and lower levels of well-being generally.
-Moreover, segmentation, discrimination, poorer local job networks and poorer job opportunities mean that while increases in the level of local employment may be a way forward for many of the nation's most disadvantaged metropolitan suburbs, the reality is that for many the opportunity to reenter the work force will be harder and harder.
+Increasing spatially concentrated disadvantage is associated with poorer health, lower residential satisfaction, higher crime rates and lower levels of well-being generally (Baum, Arthurson, & Rickson, 2010; Baum, Kendall, & Parekh, 2016).
+Moreover, segmentation, discrimination, poorer local job networks and poorer job opportunities mean that while increases in the level of local employment may be a way forward for many of the nation's most disadvantaged metropolitan suburbs, the reality is that for many the opportunity to re-enter the work force will be harder and harder (Baum & Mitchell, 2010).